younata/personal_knowledge/src/meta/setup.md

 # How This is Setup

 This is setup using [mdBook](https://github.com/rust-lang-nursery/mdBook).
-It's hosted as a private repository on github.
+It's hosted as a [repository on github](https://github.com/younata/personal_knowledge).
 I set up a pipeline in [concourse](https://concourse-ci.org) to build, check that things work, and then push new versions once things are set up.

 ## Repository Layout

-This is a simple mdbook, the markdown files are under `src/`, and `SUMMARY.md` reflects the directory structure of `src/`.
-I do eventually want to write tooling to autogenerate `SUMMARY.md` for me.
+This is a simple mdbook, the actual content files is under `src/`. `SUMMARY.md` is missing, because I have [tooling to automatically generate one automatically](https://github.com/younata/mdbook-generate-summary).

 ## Pipeline

 The pipeline[^pipeline] is relatively simple:

 - Check for new pushes to master
+- Generate a SUMMARY.md for the book.
 - Build the book (using [this mdbook docker image](https://hub.docker.com/r/hrektts/mdbook))
 - Test that the generated book isn't broken (mostly verify the links work) using [html-proofer](https://github.com/gjtorikian/html-proofer), via [this docker image](https://hub.docker.com/r/18fgsa/html-proofer).
 - rsync the updated book to the server hosting the contents.